 The main theorems and techniques of \cite{KM18} are the starting point of this paper.

-{\bf Pseudo-actions:} An important technical tool introduced in \cite{KM18} was that of a \emph{homology pseudo-action}.
-Let $S = X/\Ga$, where $\Ga$ is a lattice in a rank one simple Lie group $G$ as in Theorem \ref{thm:main-general}, and where $X$ is the associated symmetric space.
-An element $g \in G$ is said to admit a homology pseudo-action on $H_1(S,\bQ)$ provided that for $[z]\in H_1(S,\bQ)$, the homology class $Ng\cdot [z]=g\cdot [z^N]$ can be defined in $H_1(S,\bQ)$ for suitable $N\neq 0$ depending on $[z]$ and $g$.
-We refine the homology pseudo-action in this paper to a pseudo-action on the quotient group $Q=\Ga/K$, and we will also develop a cohomological version of the pseudo-action.
-For $g \in G$, we say that the pseudo-action of $g$ on $Q$ is trivial if for all $\gamma \in \Ga$, there exists $N \gg 0$ such that
+{\bf Preserving lines with holes:} An important technical tool introduced in \cite{KM18} was that of a homology pseudo-action.
+We adapt it here to the notion of \emph{preservation of lines with holes}.
+Let $\Ga$ be a lattice in a rank one simple Lie group $G$, let $K<\Ga$ be a normal subgroup, and let $Q=\Ga/K$.
+Quite generally, for $g \in G$ we say that $g$ preserves $Q$--lines with holes if for all $\gamma \in \Ga$, there exists $N > 0$ such that

+The terminology arises from thinking of infinite cyclic groups as ``lines" and a finite index subgroup of an infinite cyclic group as a ``line with holes".
 We direct the reader to Section \ref{sec:pseudoaction} for a detailed discussion.

-A somewhat subtle point that arises in this paper is that while pseudo-actions {\it may not even be well-defined}, the triviality of the pseudo-action is a well-defined notion.
-The usefulness of pseudo-actions is illustrated by the following theorem, which provides a rather general criterion for deciding non-commensurability (see Theorem \ref{thm:comm-nonab}):
+The usefulness of preserving lines with holes is illustrated by the following purely group-theoretic fact, which provides a rather general criterion for deciding non-commensurability (see Theorem \ref{thm:comm-nonab}):